mfatihpaksoy/Dsa-210-Project/README.md

-Project Overview
+Netflix Viewing Activity Analysis

-This project focuses on analyzing a Netflix dataset obtained directly from Netflix via a personal data request.
-The dataset includes various types of information, such as user profile details, device usage, IP addresses, messages, and surveys.
-However, the primary focus will be on viewing activity to examine changes in personal streaming habits.
+This project analyzes my personal Netflix dataset, obtained through a data request.
+The dataset contains various items such as profile details, devices, IP addresses, messages, and surveys.
+The focus of this analysis is on viewing activity to explore changes in my streaming habits over time.

-Objective
-The goal is to investigate patterns in viewing behavior over time, with specific attention to:

-Initial Engagement: The ability to sustain long viewing sessions in the past.
+Objectives
+Examine how my viewing behavior has evolved over the years.
-Recent Behavior: A noticeable decline in session duration and difficulty watching content in a single sitting.
+Investigate a noticeable decrease in session duration and the inability to watch content continuously in recent times.
 Methodology
-Dataset Preparation:
-Extract relevant information related to viewing activity (e.g., timestamps, titles watched, session duration).
+Data Preparation: Extract and clean relevant viewing activity data, such as timestamps and session durations.
-Clean and preprocess the data for accurate analysis.
-Categorization:
-Organize the data into time periods, such as by year or month, to detect trends and patterns.
+Categorization: Organize data by year or month to observe trends.
-Analysis and Visualization:
-Utilize data visualization techniques, including:
-Line charts for trends in session duration.
-Heatmaps to reveal activity patterns across days or months.
-Histograms or pie charts to analyze distributions (e.g., genres or content types watched).
-Identify and interpret significant changes in viewing behavior.
-Statistical Testing:
+Analysis:
+Create visualizations (e.g., line charts, heatmaps, histograms) to highlight patterns.
-Apply hypothesis testing to assess differences in session duration over time.
+Apply statistical tests (e.g., t-tests) to validate changes over time.
-Use measures such as t-tests to verify observed trends.
-Tools and Techniques
+Tools
-Software: Python (pandas, matplotlib, seaborn), or alternatives like Excel, Tableau, or R.
-Statistical Methods: Hypothesis testing and comparison of averages across timeframes.
-Visualization Techniques: Both interactive and static plots to highlight key findings.
+Python: pandas, matplotlib, seaborn.
+Optional: Tableau or Excel for additional visualizations.
 Expected Outcome
-The analysis aims to:

-Provide a detailed understanding of personal viewing habits over time.
-Highlight trends and shifts in streaming behavior.
+Identify trends and changes in viewing habits.
-Present visualizations and statistical insights that validate observed changes.
+Present insights with visualizations and statistical evidence.